 The facade of the church in Saint-Quirin is quite unusual, with the classical style doorway and columns in light stone, and the towers either side in red brick - it made me think of the ancient temple in Petra in Jordan!

 The priory next to the church has a small half tower on one corner.
 Elsewhere as you explore the village you will see some statues and fountains - the most well known is the so-called 'miraculous source' below a statue of Saint-Quirin with the waters attributed special healing powers.

 On a much more modest scale, a five minute climb along a cobbled path takes you to the Haute Chapelle that stands on a hill overlooking the village.
 From the chapel you also have the best view back down across Saint-Quirin itself.
 It is said that the chapel was originally built here because it was the place where the mule carrying the relics of Saint-Quirin stopped for a rest.

 There are numerous walks that pass through the countryside around Saint-Quirin, some of which pass ancient monuments, and it is these picturesque walks that attract many visitors to the village.
 Among the most popular route is one which passes the church and chapel in Saint-Quirin and also five others in the surrounding region.

-More ambitious walkers will want to head for the summit of Mount Donon, higheset peak in the region and with lovely views across the Vosges and a curious 19th century copy of a Roman temple.
+More ambitious walkers will want to head for the summit of Mount Donon, the highest peak in the region and with lovely views across the Vosges as well as a curious 19th century copy of a Roman temple.

 The French version of this page is at Saint-Quirin (Francais)